 Appeals to the District Court from the Local Court

 Appeals in the Court of Criminal Appeal and the High Court

 Appeals in the Supreme Court and the Court of Appeal

 Some summary hearings in the Local Court including where a police officer is a defendant and when a defendant has been charged with a sexual assault offence against a child

 All prosecutions are conducted in accordance with the Prosecution Guidelines .

 Our Head Office is located in Sydney.
-The Director, the two Deputy Directors, and their legal and administrative support staff are based in the Head Office.
+The Director, the two Deputy Directors, and Acting Deputy Director, along with their legal and administrative support staff are based in the Head Office.

 The ODPP's three western Sydney offices are located in Parramatta, Penrith and Campbelltown.
 There are also six offices throughout regional New South Wales: Lismore, Newcastle, Gosford, Wagga Wagga, Dubbo, and Wollongong.
 Solicitors and Crown Prosecutors located in the country offices conduct prosecutions in circuit courts within their region.

 The Head Office has several specialised units including the Research Unit, Court of Criminal Appeal Unit, Group 6 (prosecuting special crime including police officers charged with criminal offences), the Advisings Unit and the Library.